madelyngreyes/readthedocs/docs/source/sections/DIYWorkshop.rst

 select *"I don't know my password"* and enter your email address.
 If you get a response like *"Please contact your domain IT administrator"* then your email address is *not* a Google identity.

-If you dont' have a Google identity, it only takes a minute to `create one <https://accounts.google.com/SignUp?dsh=308321458437252901&continue=https%3A%2F%2Faccounts.google.com%2FManageAccount#FirstName=&LastName=>`_.
+If you don't have a Google identity, it only takes a minute to `create one <https://accounts.google.com/SignUp?dsh=308321458437252901&continue=https%3A%2F%2Faccounts.google.com%2FManageAccount#FirstName=&LastName=>`_.

 Installing the Google Cloud SDK